lispeak/core/README.md

 Main words mean main sentence parts like nouns and verbs.
 Additional part from noun is adjective and from verb is participle.

+### Symmetry 3: binary oppositions

+In language there're a lot of words with opposite meanings like left/right, beautiful/ugly, peace/war.
+In Lispeak these words come from one root in different morphological forms.

 ## Syntax

 All sentenses in Lispeak are S-expressions in prefix notation just like in Lisp: